chrisf1337/nlp-karelj/README.md

 described in `end-n-test.kwld` matches the state described in `end-n.kwld`, the test is awarded 1 point; otherwise, it is awarded 0 points.

 To run all the tests in the `tests` dir, run `python run_tests.py`.
+To run specific test numbers, run `python run_tests.py [test numbers]`.
 To see the output of a certain parse, run `python parser.py test-n.txt`.

 ## Notes
 Some things to keep in mind about the current state of the parser: